sightsdev/sights/interface/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve
 title: ''
 labels: bug
 assignees: ''

 ---

-**Issues with the host service should be reported [here](https://github.com/SFXRescue/SIGHTSRobot/issues) instead.
+**Issues with the host service should be reported https://github.com/SFXRescue/SIGHTSRobot/issues instead.
 This issue tracker is only for the interface.
 If you're not sure, you're welcome to create a new issue on either tracker using your best judgement.**

 All information is optional, however, providing less information will delay any potential fix.